 Iosif Ghemant Funeral, Gherla

 While in Cluj in May, 2011, we learned that Iosif Ghemant, a famous and greatly respected violinist from the town of Gherla, had passed away, and that there would be a large traditional lautar funeral the next day at his home.
 We didn't know him, but we knew this would be quite an event, so we got in the car the next morning, drove to Gherla, and found his house.
 It wasn't difficult to find, as there were at least 100 mourners, including some 25 musicians with their instruments, playing his favorite tunes outside his house.
 We were invited into the house to view the body.
-There he was, lying in his coffin on the dining room table, surrounded by enormous men crying and kissing his forehead, expounding on what a great musician, and kind soul he had been.
+He was lying in his coffin on the dining room table, surrounded by enormous men crying and kissing his forehead, expounding on what a great musician, and kind soul he had been.
 I doubt that I will ever forget this.

 Here is the funeral procession, accompanied by the traditional processional melody for the dead.